Dr. Nicolay Rusnachenko

 (Oral Presentation)

-bibtex / dataset / code / slides
+bibtex / paper / dataset / code / slides /

 Methods of Lexicon Integration with Machine Learning for Sentiment Analysis System